What Do You Know About the U.S. State Capitals?

 Amelia Earhart may get all the fame, but the first woman to fly solo around the world was actually a housewife from Ohio.

-Departing from Columbus in 1964, Jerrie Mock departed for her adventure, which had 21 stops and 22,860 miles.
-She completed the roundtrip flight in 29 days.
+Jerrie Mock departed for her adventure from Columbus in 1964, completing 21 stops and 22,860 miles in 29 days.

 Have a Heart